VL14/web-scraping-challenge/README.md

 The following websites were scraped:

--NASA Mars News Site(https://mars.nasa.gov/news/) - collected the latest news title and summary
+--NASA Mars News Site(https://mars.nasa.gov/news/) - collected the latest news title and summary

--JPL Featured Space Image (https://www.jpl.nasa.gov/spaceimages/?search=&category=Mars) - found image url for latest featured image
+--JPL Featured Space Image (https://www.jpl.nasa.gov/spaceimages/?search=&category=Mars) - found image url for latest featured image

--Mars Facts webpage (https://space-facts.com/mars/) - scraped a table and converted it to an HTML table
+--Mars Facts webpage (https://space-facts.com/mars/) - scraped a table and converted it to an HTML table

--USGS Astrogeology site (https://astrogeology.usgs.gov/search/results?q=hemisphere+enhanced&k1=target&v1=Mars) - scraped the hemisphere name and image url for the 4 hemispheres
+--USGS Astrogeology site (https://astrogeology.usgs.gov/search/results?q=hemisphere+enhanced&k1=target&v1=Mars) - scraped the hemisphere name and image url for the 4 hemispheres

 Files included in Github:

--mission_to_mars jupyter notebook - used to write and test code
+--mission_to_mars jupyter notebook - used to write and test code

--scrape_mars python file - function with code from jupyter notebook that is called by the app
+--scrape_mars python file - function with code from jupyter notebook that is called by the app

--app python file - calls the scrape function and saves the data to mongo, and sets up Flask routes
+--app python file - calls the scrape function and saves the data to mongo, and sets up Flask routes

--index.html - code to render the webpage
+--templates -> index.html - code to render the webpage

+--website1 & website2 - screenshots of final website